-- they’re probably not guaranteeing a full diary
+- they’re probably not guaranteeing a completely full diary

 - the Register is likely to fill up again over the next few years

-- there might be another recession, which would change the game considerably
+- another recession would change the game considerably

 - what you consider to be “enough work” might be more than the franchise can provide

 - no one can guarantee work forever

-I’ve not seen this claim being made by the larger national schools, and it seems to be mostly the smaller local ones who do.
+I’ve not seen this guarantee being made by the larger national schools, and it seems to be mostly the smaller local ones who do it.
 Don’t dismiss them out of hand – they might provide you with work you couldn’t get on your own while you establish yourself.

 Which franchise do you recommend?

 A good example is RED Driving School.
 During the last recruitment spike, RED was a favourite hate target of established ADIs because they were one of the main blanket advertisers for instructor training who were pushing the “earn £30,000” mantra.
 I’m not saying that RED were perfect, but the ads attracted a lot of highly unsuitable people who subsequently either failed the tests or – in quite a few cases – decided they didn’t want to become instructors after all and wanted to get their money back.
-RED actually went bankrupt in 2009 and was bought out by a venture capital company.
+This RED actually went bankrupt in 2009 and was bought out by a venture capital company.
 The current RED is not the same company anymore.
-Unfortunately, most ADIs aren’t aware of this – or have conveniently forgotten it – and they still persist with attitudes based on the old company’s reputation.
+Unfortunately, most ADIs aren’t aware of this – or conveniently forget it – and they still persist with attitudes based on the old company’s reputation.

-One thing I do know, and that is that RED as a normal driving school (and it still does instructor training) has the highest lesson rates around of any of the franchises (£25 an hour and up in Nottingham).
+One thing I do know is that RED as a normal driving school (and it still does instructor training) has the highest lesson rates around of any of the franchises (£25 an hour and up in Nottingham).
 If you got a full diary out of them you’d be earning over £3,000 a year more than those independents telling you not to go near them.
 There are a few RED cars around this way, and they always seem busy.

 Should I choose a local or a national franchise?